Learn about Meg’s Children and how we rescue kids in crisis.

 What is Meg's Children Trust Nepal?

-The Siddhi Memorial Foundation
+Partnership with the Siddhi Memorial Foundation

 In lasting memory of their son Siddhi who died in a road accident at the age of four, Mr and Mrs Shyamm and Ranjana Dhoubadel founded the Siddhi Memorial Health Service Centre in 1993.

 This non-government and not-for-profit organisation provides primary health care services to women and children in need, and support for seniors through an onsite senior citizens home.
 In addition to the hospital services, Siddhi offers an ongoing Saturday morning clinic offering free consultations, immunisations and family planning services.

 Meg’s Children and the Siddhi Memorial Foundation have been working in close partnership since 2015.
 A Memorandum of Understanding between these two organisations was signed on the 18th January 2018.

 Meg’s Children Nepal believes that every child has the right to education and the right to have their daily living needs fulfilled.

 Therefore we support the upbringing of vulnerable and at-risk children in Nepal to help them grow and flourish.